 Online: A course that is Web-based and delivered via the Internet.
 Lecture material, assignments and other course materials are available online.
 All coursework is completed online; tests may be taken at the Testing Center or at an approved proctored site.

-Self-Paced Instruction: A course that is offered in an independent study format.
+Self-Paced Instruction (SPI): A course that is offered in an independent study format.
 Students are not required to attend on-campus classes.
 Students have 20 weeks to complete all coursework.

 Through TCC Online, students have the opportunity to earn college credit via the Internet.
 Each online course is fully accredited and meets the same academic criteria as traditional courses.
 Online courses are equivalent to on-campus courses in regard to outcomes, content, credit and transferability.
 Students may earn the following degrees entirely through distance learning:

-Online courses are typically conducted totally through TCC Blackboard classroom management system, with few or no campus visits.
-Faculty and students communicate with one another through chat, e-mail, discussion boards, Web conferencing and other tools within the online course environment.
+Online courses are typically conducted totally through the TCC Canvas learning management system, with few or no campus visits.
+Faculty and students communicate with one another through chat, email, discussion boards, Web conferencing and other tools within the online course environment.